anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

     - header: <a href="/2016-boston-programme#ionelg">Ionel Gog</a>
       text: "Ionel co-leads the development of Firmament and worked with the Borg team at Google and the cluster infrastructure team at Facebook."
       icon: user
+    - header: <a href="/2016-boston-programme#timg">Tim Gross</a>
+      text: "Tim is a product manager for Joyent, providers of the Triton Elastic Container Service."
+      icon: user
     - header: <a href="/2016-boston-programme#iditl">Idit Levine</a>
       text: "Idit is the CTO for EMC's cloud management division and a member of the global CTO office."
       icon: user